nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Foster Manager requests to view a list of fosterers.
+1. Foster Manager lists fosterers (UC2).
 2. Foster Manager requests to delete fosterers referenced by their index shown in the list.
 3. System deletes selected fosterers.
-4. System displays the updated list of fosterers.
+4. System displays updated list of fosterers.

    Use case ends.